 Inotersen PKPD model

-Indication: Hereditary transthyretin-mediated amyloidosis polyneuropathy (hATTR-PN)
+Indication: Hereditary transthyretin-mediated amyloidosis with polyneuropathy

 Drug Overview